Elkoumy/shareprom/README.md

 'sudo sharemind-runscript job_name.sb'

 ## Experiment Setup
-To be able to run the experiment, you need to make sure that profiling is enabled in sharemind as mentioned above, and install the package nethogs as mentioned in the following link: https://github.com/raboof/nethogs
+To be able to run the experiment, you need to make sure that profiling is enabled "Profiler=on", and install the package nethogs to measure the communication overhead as mentioned in the following link: https://github.com/raboof/nethogs

 To run the experiment, use the shell script file: